 The SACCI business confidence index fell to 89.1 points in August, the lowest level since April 1985.
 The Chamber noted that the “current state of fiscal deficiencies, social injustices and unemployment necessitates an urgent adjustment”, and Moody’s noted that Eskom’s financial position remains a significant threat to economic growth and government debt levels.
 However, the agency acknowledged that progress would be slow, offering South Africa a temporary reprieve from a sovereign downgrade for the next 12 to 18 months.

-The Sygnia Growth Equity Fund returned -6.7% for the quarter, underperforming its benchmark, the FTSE/JSE SWIX Index, which returned -4.3%.
-The Fund was hurt by an underweight position in precious metal miners and overweight positions in Sasol and select SA industrials, while an overweight position in rand hedges and an underweight position in SA telecoms and retailers benefitted performance.
-During the quarter, the Fund marginally increased exposure to its core SA-facing mid-cap holdings, in line with the its investment objective of providing long-term capital appreciation by investing in companies that are expected to grow their earnings at above-average growth rates.
+The Sygnia Growth Equity Fund returned 2.0% for the quarter, underperforming its benchmark, the FTSE/JSE SWIX Index, which returned 4.8%.
+The Fund was hurt by underweight positions in precious metal miners and healthcare, while an overweight position in Sasol and an underweight position in SA telecoms benefitted performance.
+During the quarter the Fund increased its exposure to resource counters and media, funded by a reduction in paper and SA insurers, in line with its investment objective of providing long-term capital appreciation by investing in companies expected to grow their earnings at above-average growth rates.

 The Sygnia Growth Equity Fund is a general equity portfolio that seeks to identify and invest in companies expected to grow their earnings at above average growth rates.
 The fund management approach will be to construct portfolios from the bottom-up, based on independent fundamental research and valuations.
 The manager will also look to identify those companies they consider to be in a growth phase, defined by the fact that they are entering or are already dominant in a market segment that is expected to enjoy above average growth prospects for the foreseeable future.
 While the fund will not be averse to investing in stocks with higher that average Price-Earnings ratios, the manager will also have the ability to invest in shares with low Price-Earnings ratios whom the manager deems to have above average earnings growth prospects.
 Assessment of management culture and business strategy will be key to this type of investment.